eacasanovaspedre/azure-content/articles/documentdb/documentdb-dotnet-application.md

 	All data in DocumentDB is passed over the wire and stored as JSON.
 To control the way your objects are serialized/deserialized by JSON.NET you can use the **JsonProperty** attribute as demonstrated in the **Item** class we just created.
 You don't **have** to do this but I want to ensure that my properties follow the JSON camelCase naming conventions.

-	Not only can you control the format of the property name when it goes into JSON, but you can entirely rename your .NET properties like I did with the **Description** property.
+	Not only can you control the format of the property name when it goes into JSON, but you can entirely rename your .NET properties like I did with the **Completed** property.

 ### <a name="_Toc395637765"></a>Add a controller